deepbsd/tictactoe-react/README.md

 changes at some point in the future, I'll happily add an action creator and reducer.
 I think for the time being, though, I'll remove those directories and simply keep the app state inside the App component...

+14 Jan 2019

+Took some time off.
+Working now on adding marker choice to game (player gets to choose his/her marker).
+Had a rejected push after adding some functionality.
+Did a +master so a forced push.
+Should be fine.
+Not sure who else would be pushing to the repo; I'm pretty sure I'm the only one committing to it!
+Maybe an internal change at github?
+Anyway, Hope I didn't lose anything...